Su-Ng/KNN/README.md

 ![Neural Network Image](NN.png)

 Keras is compatible for Python up to 3.6.
 As I am using Python version 3.7 on my machine, I solved the issue by using colab in this repository.
 There is no need to install Keras and everything else is already preinstalled.
-Its my first time using colab.

 Thanks for reading!
 :blush: